coder-mike/microvium/doc/internals/stack-layout.md

 To keep the GC simple, the slots on the stack are all strictly of type `mvm_Value` (using the Microvium value encoding, where each slot is 16 bits and a low bit of zero indicates if it's a reference to the virtual heap), except the `8 bytes` frame boundary which is used to save the machine register values during a CALL.
 See `VM_FRAME_BOUNDARY_VERSION` which is referenced everywhere that is coupled to the frame boundary layout.

-(WIP: review this list, since I've made some changes)
+(TODO: review this list, since I've made some changes)

 Key points in the code: